MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 I suspect LLVM could still be put at the end of my compilation stages as an intermediate between final code generation, to do some final optimizations.

 Also, this really needs a documention page, and I definitely need to create one sooner rather than later.

+The window handling functionality and ImGUI related python bindings are still very few, and ideally I'd want to pass all their functionality to Python, I'd really want a helping hand here, as these libraries are pretty gigantic.

 # Conclusion